jay-johnson/deploy-to-kubernetes/README.rst

 Debugging
 =========

 To reduce debugging issues, the cert manager ClusterIssuer objects use the same name for staging and production mode.
-This is nice beacuse you do not have to update all the annotations to deploy on production vs staging:
+This is nice because you do not have to update all the annotations to deploy on production vs staging:

 The cert manager starts and defines the issuer name for both production and staging as: